bbauska/ufo-mcdonald/README.md

 The report mentions that the unknown
 "could go almost straight up or down out of radar elevation limits," and asserts further that
-"this aircraft seemed to be cognizant of the whereabouts of the F-61 at all times..."
-The F-61 airmen, 1st Lt.
+"this aircraft seemed to be cognizant of the whereabouts of the F-61 at all times" The F-61 airmen, 1st Lt.
 Oliver Hemphill (pilot) and 2d Lt.
 Barton Halter (radarman) are described in the report as being